jghandour/jghandour.github.io/index.md

 layout: page
 ---

-<div id="intro">#### We have experience working with the largest financial Intermediaries, telecommunications providers, and healthcare processors to the smallest and most elementary of startups.
+#### We have experience working with the largest financial Intermediaries, telecommunications providers, and healthcare processors to the smallest and most elementary of startups.

 Some of our most notable projects include: